 Formoterol should not be used to treat acute symptoms; it is meant for prevention purposes only.

 The effectiveness of the medication depends on the proper use of the device for adequate delivery.
-Have your doctor or pharmacist instruct you in the correct usage of the device.
+Have your doctor or pharmacist instruct you in how to use the device correctly.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.